tonyla/tonyla.github.io/source/_posts/2014-09-14-the-4k-programmer.markdown

 ###Software

 #### [Mac Pixel Clock Patch](https://github.com/vinc3m1/mac-pixel-clock-patch)
-In conjuction with the Accell adapter most current Mac mini's and macbooks require a software patch to run 4k displays @ 30 Hz.
+In conjunction with the Accell adapter most current Mac mini's and macbooks require a software patch to run 4k displays @ 30 Hz.
 I believe if you don't do this the highest refresh rate you are able to connect at is 18Hz if it runs at all.

 Unfortunately at the time of writing this post this and the many other variants out there have not updated for OSX 10.9.4 yet.
 I did go through the steps in the README.md and verified that the patch command for 10.9.2 is still valid just the MD5 of the file has changed.
 So I just ran these commands manually as root, be very careful to backup IOKit as if something goes wrong you may need to restore it via recovery console.